How Explanation Design uses Datylon to create a report with 250+ charts

 You can store all charts made with Datylon (including the different output formats) in one single Illustrator document while keeping the charts linked to the source data.
 Updating the 250+ graphs across all its formats with a new data set becomes just a matter of one click.
 This saves a lot of time, but also it results in a flawless report.

 For this complex project, with 200+ pages, Klaas managed the whole report design and production workflow.
 However, other customers with smaller, but recurring reports, may want to do data updates and produce their reporting more independently from the design team or agency.
-In that instance, the combination of Datylon for Illustrator together with the Datylon web app offers an easy solution to work together.
-Klaas can focus on his core expertise of designing impactful charts or data visualizations, while other people manage the rest of the process from creating variations, doing data updates to producing multiple output formats for different channels.
+In that instance, the combination of Datylon for Illustrator together with the Datylon Report Studio offers an easy solution to work together.
+Klaas can focus on his core expertise of designing impactful charts or data visualizations, while other people manage the rest of the process from creating variations, and doing data updates to producing multiple output formats for different channels.

 As data and designs stay linked throughout the workflow, Datylon for Illustrator is a huge time saver when the data of your report evolves a lot.